jesusmares82/https-github.com-Homebrew-homebrew-php/README.md

 This repository contains **PHP-related** formulae for [Homebrew](https://github.com/mxcl/homebrew).

-(This replaces the php formulae that used to live under [adamv's homebrew-alt repository](https://github.com/adamv/homebrew-alt).)
+(This replaces the PHP formulae that used to live under [adamv's homebrew-alt repository](https://github.com/adamv/homebrew-alt).)

 The purpose of this repository is to allow PHP developers to quickly retrieve working, up-to-date formulae.
-The mainline homebrew repositories are maintained by non-php developers, so testing/maintaining PHP-related brews has fallen by the wayside.
-If you are a PHP developer using homebrew, please contribute to this repository.
+The mainline Homebrew repositories are maintained by non-php developers, so testing/maintaining PHP-related brews has fallen by the wayside.
+If you are a PHP developer using Homebrew, please contribute to this repository.

 ## Requirements

 * [Homebrew](https://github.com/mxcl/homebrew)
-* Snow Leopard, Lion, Mountain Lion.
+* Snow Leopard, Lion, Mountain Lion, Mavericks.
 Untested everywhere else.
-* The homebrew `dupes` tap - `brew tap homebrew/dupes`
+* The Homebrew `dupes` tap - `brew tap homebrew/dupes`
-* The homebrew `versions` tap - `brew tap homebrew/versions`
+* The Homebrew `versions` tap - `brew tap homebrew/versions`

 ## Installation